solana-labs/solana-web3.js/packages/library/README.md

 ## Thank you

 We’re grateful that you have read this far.
 If you are interested in migrating an existing application to the new web3.js to take advantage of some of the benefits we’ve demonstrated, we want to give you some direct support.
-Reach out to [@steveluscher](https://twitter.com/steveluscher/) on Twitter to start a conversation.
+Reach out to [@steveluscher](https://t.me/steveluscher/) on Telegram to start a conversation.